Muyi-Hacks/Poem-of-the-Day-/README.md

 -Ends the session and waits for the next client.
 -The protocol for this server is defined as a finite-state machine (FSM) for clarity and structure.

-2. Java RMI Prime Number Finder
--A client/server system built with Java RMI (Remote Method Invocation).
--The client sends a number range to the server.
--The server calculates and returns the largest prime number within that range.
--Both the server and client run as command-line programs.